 At Augarten, Vienna displays a curious outdoor collection of history and lifestyle.
-The sizeable baroque garden has gone widely unnoticed by travellers.
-It is THE missing page of many mainstream travel guides.
+Strangely, the stunning baroque garden along with a fragrant lime grove has gone widely unnoticed by travellers.
+I think it is THE missing page of many mainstream travel guides, espcially because there is so much to see and do there.

 The park itself is Vienna’s oldest baroque garden and has landmark status.
 In the 17th century it was conceived as a hunting ground amidst the Danube flood plains.
 Augarten not only houses the Vienna Boys Choir but Europe’s second oldest porcelain manufactory, an original World War II defence tower, a contemporary museum and a kindergarden.